 Weigh your options and do not make any hasty decisions when asked to move out

-You may feel like your life is spiraling out of control when you first come face to face with a divorce petition but I can assure you that it is not.
-For one, a divorce takes at a minimum sixty-one days to complete from the day that your spouse filed their petition.
+You may feel like your life is spiraling out of control when you first come face to face with a divorce petition, but I can assure you that it is not.
+For one, a divorce takes a minimum of sixty-one days to complete from the day that your spouse filed their petition.

 For two, a divorce takes two people to move it along.
-By all means, file your answer within the mandated time period but outside of doing that you are under no pressure to do anything until ordered by a judge.
+By all means, file your answer within the mandated period, but outside of doing that, you are under no pressure to do anything until ordered by a judge.

-It is human nature to want to remove yourself from a stressful place especially if you feel like it is what is in the best interests of your child.
+It is human nature to want to remove yourself from a stressful place, especially if you feel like it is in your child's best interests.
 Why postpone the inevitable, you may be wondering?
-As we have already discussed it is not inevitable that your spouse will be awarded the home in your divorce.
+As we have already discussed, it is not inevitable that your spouse will be awarded the home in your divorce.

 This, by and large, is not how it works in most divorces.
 Your spouse will more than likely see this as you doing what she pleases and will use that same line of reasoning in other areas of your case.
 Your decision on whether to move out affects your case dramatically, as you can see.

-I have seen spouses (mostly wives) tell their partner that unless they leave the home as instructed they will regret not doing so.
-Next comes a threat that they will not get to see their kids because they’ll ask the judge to withhold visitation during the divorce.
+I have seen spouses (mostly wives) tell their partners that they will regret not unless they leave home as instructed.
+Next comes a threat that they will not get to see their kids because they'll ask the judge to withhold visitation during the divorce.

 Know that your spouse cannot do this to you.
 This is an idle, empty threat with no ability for your spouse to follow through on it.
-Even if you believe that ultimately you will want to leave the home, or if your spouse is banging her fist on the table demanding you leave you should resist the temptation to do so.
-As long as nobody is being violent you should remain in your home as long as possible.
+Even if you believe that ultimately you will want to leave home, or if your spouse is banging her fist on the table demanding you go, you should resist the temptation to do so.
+As long as nobody is violent, it would help if you remained in your home as long as possible.

 More on moving out of your home in a divorce to be posted in tomorrow's blog

-This is a topic that we as attorneys are asked quite often so I want to devote some time to discuss it with you all.
-Head back here tomorrow to learn more about how moving out of your home after a divorce has been filed can affect your case negatively, and how remaining at home can benefit you a great deal in your divorce.
+As attorneys, we are often asked about this topic, so I want to devote some time to discuss it with you all.
+Head back here tomorrow to learn more about how moving out of your home after a divorce has been filed can affect your case negatively and how remaining at home can benefit you a great deal in your divorce.

-In the meantime, if you have any questions regarding family law and divorce please do not hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have any questions regarding family law and divorce, please do not hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
-It would be an honor to sit down with you and answer your questions and to discuss the services that our office can provide to you and your family.
+It would be an honor to sit down with you, answer your questions, and discuss our office's services to you and your family.